Ashy5000/polycash/docs/whitepaper/instructions.md

 The Not instruction, represented by the hex instruction code 0x000B, stores 0x0000000000000001 in Out if A is equal to 0x0000000000000000, and 0x0000000000000000 otherwise.
 If A or Out do not hold memory locations with an initialized buffer, a local error is thrown into ResDst.

 Not [A] [Out] [ResDst]

+5.1.3.4 Binary Instructions

+**App**

+The App instruction, represented by the hex instruction code 0x000C, appends the binary values of the buffers stored at memory locations A and B, storing the result in the buffer at Out.
+If A, B, or Out do not hold memory locations with an initialized buffer, a local error is thrown into ResDst.

+App [A] [B] [Out] [ResDst]

+**Slice**

+The Slice instruction, represented by the hex instruction code 0x000D, gets the contents of the registers at locations S and E, converts them to unsigned 64-bit integers, and uses them as the start and end indexes of a range of bits from In.
+The contents of this range is copied to Out.
+If In, S, E, or Out do not hold memory locations with an initialized buffer, a local error is thrown into ResDst.

+Slice [In] [S] [E] [Out] [ResDst]

+**Shiftl**

+The Shiftl instruction, represented by the hex instruction code 0x000E, applies the left binary shift operation to the buffer located at In by a number of bits specified by an unsigned 64-bit integer located in the buffer at memory location Bits.
+The result is stored in Out.
+If In, Bits, or Out o not hold memory locations with an initialized buffer, a local error is thrown into ResDst.

+Shiftl [In] [Bits] [Out] [ResDst]

+**Shiftr**

+The Shiftr instruction, represented by the hex instruction code 0x000F, applies the right binary shift operation to the buffer located at In by a number of bits specified by an unsigned 64-bit integer located in the buffer at memory location Bits.
+The result is stored in Out.
+If In, Bits, or Out o not hold memory locations with an initialized buffer, a local error is thrown into ResDst.

+Shiftr [In] [Bits] [Out] [ResDst]